HISTORY

 Our Japanese Language School, sponsored by the Gardena Buddhist Church, opened its doors in June, 1928.

-Two years after the establishment of the Church in 1926, the Gardena Buddhist Church Japanese Language school was established.
+Two years after the establishment of the Church in 1926, the Gardena Buddhist Church Japanese Language School was established.
 The School began with two teachers and about 70 students with Rev. Kosei Ogura as the first principal.
 Since then, until the 1980s, the minister of the Church held the double duty of being the principal of the School as well as the minister.

-Originally the student body was restricted to the offsprings of the Church members, and the Japanese language instructions included Buddhist teachings; this policy was changed after World War II, to accept any student regardless of their religious beliefs.
+Originally, the student body was restricted to the offsprings of the Church members, and the Japanese language instructions included Buddhist teachings.
+This policy was changed after World War II, to accept any student regardless of their religious beliefs.

 Originally a Saturday-only school, both the Saturday and Daily classes were in existence by 1941, with approximately 220-230 students in the former and 40-50 students in the latter.

 The Gardena Buddhist Church Japanese Language School (GBC-JLS) ceased to exist temporarily with the outbreak of hostilities in the Pacific.
-The church and the classrooms served as baggage storage for the evacuees during World War II, when all Japanese were evacuated from the West Coast areas.
+The Church and the classrooms served as baggage storage for the evacuees during World War II, when all Japanese were evacuated from the West Coast areas.

 The Gardena Buddhist Church re-opened its doors in September, 1945, as a combination Church-hostel; then in October, 1948, it regained its status as church only.

-In February, 1949, after seven years and two months, the Gardena Buddhist Church-Japanese Language school was reopened in September, 1958.
+The Gardena Buddhist Church-Japanese Language school was reopened in September, 1958.

-The reorganization was a huge success, with an increase in enrollment, teachers, etc. With an ever-increasing enrollment, an Upper Division was formed (later became the Intermediate Division) and Tea Ceremony and Flower arrangement classes were started.
+This reorganization was a huge success, with an increase in enrollment, teachers, etc. With an ever-increasing enrollment, an Upper Division was formed (later became the Intermediate Division) and Tea Ceremony and Flower arrangement classes were started.

 On November 17, 1962, a new 15-room classroom building (the one located just north of the Church building) was opened; a second classroom building was built just north of the first building, and was dedicated on February 2, 1975, which added eight more classrooms.